Affiliate disclosure: This roundup is reader-supported. When you click through links, we may earn a referral commission on qualifying purchases.

 Key Benefits

-- Higher 60A output for cleaner cuts on thicker rebar and plate
+- Higher 60A output for thicker rebar and plate

 - Blowback pilot arc that handles rusted and expanded materials reliably